prajaktasarwade/Amazon-Sales-Analysis-Reports/README.md

 # Amazon-Sales-Analysis-Reports -
-Performed EDA on the data sets,performed data cleaning and transformation.
+This project aims to conduct a thorough exploratory analysis of the Amazon Dataset.
+Through the utilization of data visualization techniques and data analysis methods, our goal is to unearth valuable insights and patterns hidden within the dataset.

 **Insights**